 3. Quick to Test and Execute

 Regression test automation ensures that tests are run 24/7, 365 days a week.
-With test scheduler, one can do things like setting up test execution during the night, so no one has to sit around and wait for test results or can execute them at specific time intervals.
+With a test scheduler, one can do things like setting up test execution during the night, so no one has to sit around and wait for test results or execute them at specific time intervals.

 4. Quick Defect Resolution